danieljbradley/cypherphilly/PPDComplaints.md

 * [Data Annotations](#my-multi-word-header)

 ##### Background
-As part of the Philadelphia Police Department's (PPD) accountability processes, PPD has released three datasets:
+As part of the Philadelphia Police Department's (PPD) accountability processes, PPD has released three datasets surrounding police complaints:

 + **Complaints** - documents the civilian complaints alleging police misconduct
 + **Findings** - provides demographic details of the police officer involved, the allegations, and the status of the PPD's Internal Affairs Division's investigation, and findings (if available) about the allegation